2011-2012 Student Organization Policies

 188.8.131.52 While acknowledging there may be approved programs which include critiques of Catholic teaching and/or of Saint Louis University, the University does not knowingly make available its facilities to individuals, organizations or businesses, whose activities will deride, mock or ridicule the Roman Catholic Church or the University's mission and values.

-220.127.116.11 Students must complete the Program Planning Form, available in the Department of Student Life.
+220.127.116.11 Students must complete the Program Planning Form, available in the Student Involvement Center.
 Completing a Program Planning Form does not guarantee approval.

-18.104.22.168 Completed Program Planning Forms must be submitted to the Department of Student Life at least twenty (20) business days prior to the proposed program.
+18.104.22.168 Completed Program Planning Forms must be submitted to the Student Involvement Center at least twenty (20) business days prior to the proposed program.

-22.214.171.124 The submitted Program Planning Form will be forwarded to the Director of Student Life or designee to initiate the program review process.
+22.214.171.124 The submitted Program Planning Form will be forwarded to the Director for the Student Involvement Center or designee to initiate the program review process.

-126.96.36.199 The Director of Student Life or designee will provide a written notification of any procedural questions or concerns about the program within five (5) business days of submission.
+126.96.36.199 The Director for the Student Involvement Center or designee will provide a written notification of any procedural questions or concerns about the program within five (5) business days of submission.

 188.8.131.52 Procedural questions or concerns may include, but are not limited to, clarification of issues related to Sections 2.0 and 5.0.

-184.108.40.206 After receiving program approval from the Department of Student Life, students may reserve a campus venue for the program through the Department of Event Services, located in Busch Student Center 356.
+184.108.40.206 After receiving program approval from the Student Involvement Center, Students may reserve a campus venue for the program through the Department of Event Services, located in Busch Student Center 356.